 If you have a question about this list, please contact: John Maclennan; Alex Piotrowski; Andy Buckley; Dr Roger Benson; Alexandra Turchyn; Natalie Roberts; Dr. Alex Liu.
 If you have a question about a specific talk, click on that talk to find its organiser.

-3 upcoming talks and 104 talks in the archive.
+1 upcoming talk and 111 talks in the archive.

 Nikku Madhusudhan, Institute of Astronomy, University of Cambridge.

 Tuesday 03 December 2013, 16:30-17:30

 Why no Phanerozoic Snowball Earth?
 Changes in biogeochemical cycling across the Precambrian-Cambrian transition

 Dr Graham Shields-Zhou (UCL).